What happens at enrolment?

 Please contact: email@example.com with your queries.

-If you are considering moving college before completing your programme of study, there are various things we recommend:
+If you are considering moving college or higher education provider before completing your programme of study, there are various things we recommend:

-Speak – to your current tutor and teachers about the implications of moving.
-It’s very important that you continue to attend all your lessons while you look into your options, and that you work to achieve the best grades you can in the time you remain at your current school/college.
+Speak – to your current tutor, teachers or lecturers about the implications of moving.
+It’s very important that you continue to attend all your lessons while you look into your options, and that you work to achieve the best grades you can in the time you remain at your current school/college or higher education provider.

 BTEC/UAL/CACHE or Vocational – these qualifications consist of completion of specific units or modules, sometimes these are taught in different combinations and or at different times throughout a course and this can differ from college to college.
 It can mean that we are unable to offer a transfer if certain units have or have not been completed.
 In any case we would request the list of the units completed that year to determine if we could offer you a transfer.

-A-Levels – we can only accept you into the second year of an A-Level programme if you have studied exactly the same material in the first year, with the same exam board, as our students have done.
+A-Levels – we can only accept you into the current or second year of an A-Level programme if you have studied exactly the same material in the first year, with the same exam board, as our students have done.
 Similarly, if you choose to study elsewhere either part way through the year, or after completing an academic year, you will need to find a provider who has a similar syllabus where the units you have already studied match.

 Be prepared – collect as much information from your current place of study.
 In order to make sure we are best placed to determine your request, we will need as much information from you - regarding your current studies – as possible.
 Such as information about your: qualification, units or modules completed, transcripts, syllabus details and or awarding body information.
-We may also ask or require for a reference from your previous school or college.
+We may also ask or require for a reference from your previous school, college or Higher Education provider.

 Is there a Freshers’ Fair?